ostaptan/oracle/Readme.md

+# Us.
+We. or Them.
+A glory of plural.
+A smell of ignorance.
+A precious of primes.
-# Oracle - "Matrix & 3301 inspired assistant"
+# Oracle - Matrix & 3301 inspired everyday assistant

 You need to install **Python version 3.9**